rahcode7/LBM-DigitalTwin/README.md

 - Total Questions Answered :  353929
 - Unique Number of Persons : 2058
 - Total number of Duplicates Q&A rows Found - 0
 - Total Uniques Parent Questions Asked - 171.
-The following table shows a breakdown of Question by different block names -
+Question can have subquestions as well.
+The following table shows a breakdown of Questions by different block names -

 | Block Name                      | Unique Parent Question Counts | Question Types          |
 |---------------------------------|-----------------------:|-------------------------|